ASUPG/M31DB/README.md

 ## Contributing

 M31DBEngine is an open-source project, and we welcome contributions from the community.
-If you would like to contribute, please check out our [contributing guidelines](https://github.com/m31dbengine/contributing) and [code of conduct](https://github.com/m31dbengine/code-of-conduct).
+If you would like to contribute, please check out our [contributing guidelines](https://github.com/m31dbengine/contributing) and [code of conduct](code-of-conduct/index.html).
+## How it Works
+M31DBEngine works in a very simple way.
+Basically, M31DBEngine is a CLI Tool or a  library to interact with JSON but it hides JSON from you by simplifying it to something that is easier to understand that looks like this (x='y',z='y') yeah this looks like CSV with Keys and Values insted of just Values if you want to know more checkout [How It Works?](https://m31db.github.io/how-it-works.html)
 ## License

-M31DBEngine is licensed under the Mozilla Public License.
+M31DBEngine is licensed under the GNU General Public License V3.
 See the [LICENSE](LICENSE) file for details.